-Please note all required safety gear, such as helmets, are provided through NWABA if you do not have your own.
 Please do not wear clothing with offensive language, alcohol, or drug references.
 Clothing should support one's body in an athletic setting.
-NWABA team members reserve the right to dismiss anyone not following the dress code.
+NWABA team members reserve the right to turn the camera off of anyone not following the dress code.